elunico/blog/source/default arguments in python.md

 ## Things I Hate a Lot All The Time

-I will attempt to order these in order of least aggregious to most.
+I will attempt to order these in order of least egregious to most.

 ### Assignment